 Arrive at Invercargill, New Zealand’s southernmost city.
 Established by Scottish settlers, the area’s wealth of rich farmland is well suited to the sheep and dairy farms that dot the landscape.

-Passengers should make their way to the Kelvin Hotel in the central city, where you will stay overnight complimentary.
+Passengers should make their way to the hotel in the central city, where you will stay overnight complimentary.
 This evening there will be an informal get-together at the hotel for dinner; an excellent opportunity to meet fellow adventurers on your voyage and some of our expedition team.

 Take breakfast at your leisure in the hotel restaurant then enjoy a visit to the Southland Museum to view the Subantarctic display before transferring to the port to embark the Spirit of Enderby.
-You will have the opportunity to settle into your cabin and familiarize yourself with the ship; we will also take the opportunity to conduct a number of safety briefings.
+You will have the opportunity to settle into your cabin and familiarize yourself with the ship.
 You are invited to join the expedition team and captain on the bridge as we set our course to The Snares and our adventure begins.

 The Auckland Islands group was formed by two volcanoes that erupted some 10-25 million years ago.
 They have subsequently been eroded and dissected by glaciation creating the archipelago as we know it today.

 The group is one of the largest in the Subantarctic and has a most colorful history of discovery and attempted settlement.
 Characterized by towering cliffs and rugged sea stacks, these islands have borne witness to many a shipwreck in days gone by.